aproca/aproca.github.io/_projects/21_poetry.md

 receive the sky's kisses.

 I sit still as the patient observer. <br/>
-I am told this is where suffering ends and I know it. <br/>
+I am told this is where suffering ends <br/>
-But would it be so crass to say <br/>
-such a life bores me?
+and I know it.